Bright Addae

-Bright Christopher Addae (also spelled Addai; born 19 December 1992) is a Ghanaian professional footballer who plays as a midfielder.
+Bright Christopher Addae (also spelled Addai; born 19 December 1992) is a Ghanaian professional footballer who plays as a midfielder for Italian Serie D club Nardò.

 Club career

 Wa All Stars

 Born in Wa, Addae began his career with Wa All Stars.

 Parma and loan deals

 In November 2009, it was announced that he would be moving to Italian club Parma in the summer of 2010, after signing a four-year contract.
 In January 2011, he was loaned to Spanish club Terrassa until the end of the 2010–11 season, as Parma ran out of non-EU registration quota for signing players from abroad.
 In August 2011 his contract was finally registered in Lega Serie A. Addae moved on loan to Crotone in July 2012.

 He signed on loan for Slovenian club Gorica on 1 July 2013.

 On 31 January 2014, he was signed by Gubbio along with Alessandro Gozzi.

 Ascoli

 On 17 July 2014, Addae was signed by Lega Pro club Ascoli in a definitive deal on a 2+1 year contract.
 Addae and the club confirmed the optional third year on 30 August 2015.
 On 2 May 2017, he signed a new two-year contract.
 Throughout his 5 years with the club, he played 155 league matches and scored 8 goals.